-- (11a) A first set of European Digital Innovation Hubs will be selected based on Member States' proposals and then the network will be enlarged through an open and competitive process.
-The Member States should be free to rank the candidates in accordance with their national procedures and the Commission should take utmost account of the opinion of each Member State before the selection of a European Digital Innovation Hub in its territory.
-The Commission may involve independent external experts in the selection process.
-The Commission and Member States should avoid unnecessary duplication of competences and functions at national and EU level. - (11b) A consortium of legal entities may be designated as European Digital innovation hubs following the provision in Article 197.2(c) of the Financial Regulation that allows entities which do not have legal personality under the applicable national law to participate in calls for proposals, provided that their representatives have the capacity to undertake legal obligations on behalf of the entities and that the entities offer guarantees for the protection of the financial interests of the Union equivalent to those offered by legal persons. - (11c) European Digital Innovation Hubs should be allowed to receive contributions from Member States, participating third countries or public authorities within them, contributions from international bodies or institutions, contributions from the private sector, in particular from members, shareholders or partners of the European Digital Innovation Hubs, revenues generated by the European Digital Innovation Hubs' own assets and activities, bequests, donations and contributions from individuals or funding in the form of grants including from the Programme and other Union programmes. - (12) The Programme should be implemented through projects reinforcing essential digital capacities and their wide use.
-This should involve co-investments with Member States and, when needed, the private sector.
-The co-investment rate should be established in the work programme.
+- (11c) European Digital Innovation Hubs should be allowed to receive contributions from Member States, participating third countries or public authorities within them, contributions from international bodies or institutions, contributions from the private sector, in particular from members, shareholders or partners of the European Digital Innovation Hubs, revenues generated by the European Digital Innovation Hubs' own assets and activities, bequests, donations and contributions from individuals or funding including in the form of grants including from the Programme and other Union programmes. - (12) The Programme should be implemented through projects reinforcing essential digital capacities and their wide use.
+This should involve eo-investments co-financing with Member States and, when needed, the private sector.
+The eo-investment co-financing rate should be established in the work programme.
 Only in exceptional cases might the Union funding cover up to 100% of eligible costs.
 This should notably require reaching a critical mass in procurement to obtain better value for money and guarantee that suppliers in Europe stay at the forefront of technology advancements. - (13) The policy objectives of this Programme will be also addressed through financial instruments and budgetary guarantee under the policy window(s) [...] of the InvestEU Fund. - (14) The Programme's actions should be used to address market failures or sub-optimal investment situations, in a proportionate manner, without duplicating or crowding out private financing and have a clear European added value. - (15) To achieve maximum flexibility throughout the lifetime of the programme and develop synergies between its components, each of the specific objectives may be implemented through all instruments available under the Financial Regulation.
 The delivery mechanisms to be used are direct management and indirect management when Union financing should be combined with other sources of financing or when execution requires the setup of commonly governed structures.
 Moreover, in order to respond in particular to new developments and needs, e.g. new technologies, the Commission may, within the annual budgetary procedure, propose to deviate from the indicative amounts set out in this Regulation.